net-ml/net-ml.github.io/_pages/about.md

 # NetML

-The NetML project is dedicated to advancing research and innovation at the intersection of machine learning (ML) and networking.
+The NetML project has been pioneering the application of machine learning to networking problems since 2006.
+We were the first to apply ML-based analysis to network traffic for security applications including spam detection, botnet detection, and phishing—with foundational work dating back to 2006.
+Since 2008, we have also been applying machine learning to network performance analysis problems.

+The current group of researchers has been working together steadily since 2017, when we began developing ML models for inference from encrypted network traffic.
+Our work has been featured on the [front page of the Wall Street Journal](https://www.wsj.com/graphics/faster-internet-not-worth-it/) in 2019.

 Our mission is to develop cutting-edge solutions that apply ML to optimize network performance, enhance security, and tackle complex challenges in modern computer networks.

 ## Research